vaivaswatha/debugir/README.md

 If you now debug `hello.dbg.ll` (instead of debugging `hello.ll`), the debugger can pickup and display `hello.ll` as the execution proceeds.

+Note: LLVM values that don't have an explicit name cannot have their names (and hence values) seen in GDB.
+To workaround this, provide explicit names yourself or run the instruction namer pass by providing the `-instnamer` flag to `debugir`.

 Following on the example [here](https://llvm.org/docs/DebuggingJITedCode.html) let us try and debug `hello.dbg.ll`.

   - `$gdb lli-10`
   - `(gdb) set args -jit-kind=mcjit hello.dbg.ll`
-  - `(gdb) break hello.ll:12 # set breakpoint at line 12 in hello.ll`
+  - `(gdb) break hello.ll:25 # set breakpoint at line 25 in hello.ll`
   - `(gdb) run`

-You should now hit the program at line 12 in `hello.ll`, assuming that line 12 is a valid line number in the LLVM source.
-Change this line number to an appropriate value.
+You should now hit the program at line 25 in `hello.ll`, assuming that line 25 is a valid line number in the LLVM source.
+Change this line number to an appropriate value or to a function name.